Please use the online form.

 Deposit account replenishments received by the EPO will generally be visible in Online Fee Payment on the following day.
 Click the "Deposit Account" tab and then "Transactions" on the left.

 The legal date of payment is the date on which the EPO receives the debit order.
 This date is then printed on the confirmation of receipt of your online debit order generated by the Online Fee Payment system.
-If you specify a deferred payment date, the payment date is deemed to be the execution date specified (see also point 5.4.1 of the Arrangements for deposit accounts (ADA) valid as from 1 December 2017).
+If you specify a deferred payment date, the payment date is deemed to be the execution date specified (see also point 5.4.1 of the Arrangements for deposit accounts (ADA) (valid as from 1 October 2019).

 In the automatic debiting procedure, fees are deemed to have been paid on the last day of the time limit for payment of those fees.